While there is no shortage of accommodation in Bali’s crown jewel Seminyak, Hotel Indigo Bali makes the choice pretty darn easy.

 Experience head-to-toe indulgence at the uncomplicated, unpretentious nirvana of Sava Spa.

 More than just your average Seminyak spa, Noni and her team offer a complete menu of pampering treatments designed for deep relaxation.
+They’ve even won a couple of awards (best spa in an Indonesian 5-star resort included!)

 Each massage room has its own shower facilities.
 There are also extensive options for couples and a signature manicure and pedicure parlour.
 Check out the full menu here.